copperwater/xNetHack/doc/xnh-changelog-8.0.md

   launcher.
 - Exploding yellow and black lights affect all monsters immediately adjacent to them, not just the single target they are nominally attacking.
+- The hunger intrinsic halves the nutritional value of anything you eat.
+It does not affect beverages, and other intrinsics that have fast hungering as a side effect do not cause this.

 ### Interface changes